 Tracking Trends with the Sea Ice Index

 Scientists at the National Snow and Ice Data Center (NSIDC) have been collecting data and images that give a measure of sea ice extent using a data record that begins in 1978.

-Sea ice can be measured in extent, area, and concentration.
+Sea ice can be calculated in extent, area, and concentration.
 Sea ice extent can be measured relatively easily with satellite data.
 A simplified way of understanding the difference between area and extent is to imagine a slice of swiss cheese.
 Extent measures the total area within the edges of the slice of cheese.
 Area measures only where the cheese is present, not including the holes.
 Concentration measures the cheese (ice) coverage per unit area.

-Sea ice is observed and measured using passive microwave satellite sensors.
-To these sensors, ponds of metl-water that appears on the ice surface in summer appears to be open water rather than water on top of sea ice.
+Sea ice is observed and calculat4ed using passive microwave satellite sensors.
+To these sensors, ponds of melt-water that emerge on the ice surface in summer appear to be open water rather than water on top of sea ice.
 While reliable for measuring area most of the year, the sensor is prone to underestimating the actual ice concentration and area when the surface is melting.
 Ice extent is not as prone to this seasonal inaccuracy.
 For this and other reasons, NSIDC scientists rely primarily on extent analyzing trends in sea ice cover.

 The Sea Ice Index housed at NSIDC gives users insight into Arctic and Antarctic changes in sea ice.
 Data and images date from November 1978 to the present, providing users with a comprehensive look at long-term trends in sea ice cover.Average monthly sea ice extent in March 2016 (left) and September 2016 (right) illustrate the respective winter maximum and summer minimum events.
 The red line indicates the median ice extents in March and September, respectively, during 1981–2010.

 NSIDC offers tools to allow users to track and compare sea ice trends:

 Browse Image Subset Tool (BIST): The BIST allows users to quickly compare different time periods and regions, while also manipulating parameters controlling each axis.